Food Distribution Ministry

 How this outreach ministry started

 This outreach ministry started when we contacted the Giant Eagle Express in Harmarville to see if we could purchase food for our monthly Neighborhood Table dinner at the Roots of Faith in Sharpsburg.
-As we were making plans for our dinners, Giant Eagle asked if we could make good use of their store’s unused food.
+As we were making plans for our dinners, Giant Eagle asked if we could make good use of their unused food that they had to throw away.
 We agreed and, from there, this outreach ministry took off.

 The amount of donated food was a lot!